ShawTim/react-electron-example/README.md

 Based on the web application, I follow the [tutorial here](https://dev.to/mandiwise/electron-apps-made-easy-with-create-react-app-and-electron-forge-560e) to add Electron functionality and then convert the project to use [electron-forge](https://www.electronforge.io/) to run the web application as an Electron app.

 #### electron-builder (Electron CLI)
-While electron-forge is good, it can build the electron installation package as well, but are you sure you want to access the app through installation?
+While electron-forge is good, it can build the electron installation package (.rpm, .deb) as well, but are you sure you want to install the app?

 When I want to build executables without installation, I am quite frustrated on electron-forge.
 Instead, [electron-builder](https://github.com/electron-userland/electron-builder) works like a charm without annoying configuration and with docker environment provided.
-For example I can simply build the Electron app as an [AppImage](https://appimage.org/) app.
+I can simply build the Electron app as an [AppImage](https://appimage.org/) app.
 Maybe I should use it in the first place for development.

 #### react-router (React modules for handling navigation)
 React applications are commonly built as a SPA (Single Page Application) with URL dynamically rewriting. [react-router](https://reactrouter.com/) is essential and also [connected-react-router](https://github.com/supasate/connected-react-router) for Redux binding with react-router.